 Starting a new job is a transition that most people prefer to avoid.
-Welcoming a new hire into your workplace is just as important as making them feel at home for the long haul.
+Welcoming new hires into your workplace is just as important as making them feel at home for the long haul.
 Otherwise, they’ll move along and continue to search for a company where they feel free to be themselves and serve a purpose that makes them feel good about their contribution to business success.

 It’s an absolute must that the modern workplace is able to build a unique culture that keeps their people engaged, but creating a sense of belonging through that unique culture is even more critical to retention and overall satisfaction.
 Efficient company culture should prioritize appropriate transparency in a professional setting and offer a safe space for employees to express themselves without judgment and still “fit in.”
 Take it a step further with company traditions that are less likely to be seen or experienced at other companies in your space.
 Then, the eclectic set of characters and personas you have mingling in the office can find a common ground for connection.